-This time of year, as the leaves start to fall, it’s fun to create this Leaf People Fall craft with the kids!
+This time of year, as the leaves start to fall, it’s fun to create a cute leaf people fall craft for kids!

-While you’re on your nature walk, collect some great leaves and get ready to use them in a funny, cute, and memorable craft that your whole family will want to do year after year.
+While you’re on your nature walk, collect some great leaves.
+Then, use them in a funny, cute, and memorable craft that your family will want to do year after year.

 Leaf People Fall Craft